luckasRanarison/okey/README.md

 An advanced, easy-to-use key remapper for Linux written in Rust, inspired by [QMK](https://qmk.fm/).

 > [!NOTE]
 > This project is currently in its early stages of development.
-A more comprehensive documentation will be available soon.
+More comprehensive documentation will be available soon.

 ## Contents